claire-west/svstudio-manual/docs/setup.md

 To install a voice database, double-click the .svpk file or drag-and-drop it from your file browser into the Synthesizer V Studio window.
 A voice database installation dialog will be displayed.
 Follow the on-screen instructions.

-If installing a paid voice database product, you will be prompted for your product activation code.
+If installing a paid voice database product you will be prompted for your product activation code.

 Once you have successfully installed a voice database (and activated it, if necessary) it will be listed in the singer selection dropdown.